ropensci/taxlist/README.md

 ```
 ````

-You can than insert insert in your document inline codes, such as <code>*Cyperus papyrus* L.</code>, which will insert *Cyperus papyrus* L. in your document (note that the number is the ID of the taxon concept in `Easplist`).
+You can than insert insert in your document inline codes, such as `r print_name(Easplist, 206)`, which will insert *Cyperus papyrus* L. in your document (note that the number is the ID of the taxon concept in `Easplist`).
 Fort a second mention of the same species, you can then use <code>*C. papyrus*</code>, which will insert *C. papyrus* in your text.

 Acknowledgements
 ----------------